danewilhelm/startup/README.md

 In index.js (the backend file) look for this endpoint: apiRouter.get('/is_login_correct'...
 This endpoint retrieves the profile credentials from the database using "DB.get_profile(attempted_name);"  It also stores new credentials for a new profile using "DB.insert_new_profile(new_profile);".
 Note that in database.js, the insert_new_profile() method converts the password from plain text to hashed.

 ## 20% - Restricts application functionality based upon authentication
 When a profile is created, a token is generated (see index.js in the endpoint "is_login_correct").
 That token is stored in a cookie on the user's frontend.
-That token is required to access the functionality of all the other endpoints (except for the get_habit_count endpoint, which is displayed publicly on the frontend index.js)
+That token is required to access the functionality of all the other endpoints (except for the get_habit_count endpoint, which is displayed publicly on the frontend index.js).
+When not authenticated, the user cannot submit habits (an error is thrown in the console).
+The user also cannot view any of their habits in the habit library (the habits about gym clothes, positive thoughts, and laundry are default placeholders in library.html).

 ## Misc.
 Prerequisites
 ### Prerequisite: Simon JavaScript deployed to your production environment